What services do the Mandometer Clinics/AB Mando offer?

 Diagnosis and severity

-We treat all degrees of severity for the diagnoses of anorexia nervosa, bulimia nervosa and eating disorders not otherwise specified (EDNOS).
+We treat all degrees of severity for the diagnoses of anorexia nervosa, bulimia nervosa binge eating disorder (BED) and other specified feeding or eating risorders (OSFED).
 We only exclude patients with ongoing alcohol and/or substance abuse issues.

 Age and gender